 Corequisite: Concurrent enrollment ELEM-3333; ELEM-3632; ELEM-3733; ELEM-3832.
 A primary grade (Pre-K-3) practicum, 60 hours.
 The focus of the practicum is for the candidate to construct and present lessons in literacy, math, science, and social studies at the primary level.
 Supervision and assessment of the candidate will be conducted by a university supervisor and the classroom teacher.
-This course is normally offered in the fall semester knowledge and methodology from history and social studies and are appropriate for intermediate classrooms.
-Emphasis is placed on current thought and practice in social studies instruction for teaching students to use a wide variety of research sources to create oral, written and pictorial presentations.
-This course is normally offered in the spring semester
+This course is normally offered in the fall semester.